haoching918/spider_attack/README.md

 ## example code

-a demonstration code `main.cpp` is provided which is capable of going to rank bronze
+a demonstration code `main.cpp` is provided which is capable of going to rank bronze. don't merge example.cpp using script.